ChangLiu-DrPatient/ChangLiu-DrPatient.github.io/content/authors/admin/_index.md

     url: https://www.cs.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning in healthcare, medical AI, and deep learning.
+bio: My research interests include agentic AI, LLM post-training, and machine learning in healthcare.

 # Interests to show in About widget
 interests:
+  - Agentic AI
-  - Deep Learning
+  - LLM Post-training
   - Machine Learning in Healthcare
-  - Medical AI

 # Education to show in About widget
 education: